-In addition to literary, artistic and musical works, copyright also exists in original dramatic works, sound recordings and cinematograph films.
-However, copyright does not subsist in any cinematograph film if a substantial part of the film is an infringement of the copyright in any other work, and in any sound recording made in respect of a literary, dramatic or musical work, if in making the sound recording, copyright in such work has been infringed.

-Also, a work of architecture is included in the definition of "artistic work".
-The scope of copyright in architectural works is limited to artistic character and design, and does not extend to processes or methods of construction.
+Copyright does not protect ideas but only their expression.
+It does not subsist in a cinematograph film if a substantial part of that film is an infringement of the copyright in any other work.
+Likewise, copyright does not subsist in a sound recording made in respect of a literary, dramatic or musical work if in making the sound recording, copyright in such work has been infringed.
+In case of a work of architecture, copyright subsists only in the artistic character and design, and does not extend to processes or methods of construction.

-1.3 Is there a system for registration of copyright and if so what is the effect of registration?
+1.5 Is there a system for registration of copyright and, if so, what is the effect of registration?